infr/falldetector-public/thesis.md

 #### Terminology

 A video consists usually of a series of bitmap digital images that are called frames.
 Each frame consists of a matrix of pixels.
 In a binary image each pixels has 1-bit of information indicating either foreground or background (black or white, 0 or 1).
 A grayscale image could have an 8-bit number for each pixel indicating how bright it is.
-Color images usually use RGB colorspace indicating values for red, green and blue separately.

-HSV, HSL

-Pixel-based backgrounding methods

-Region-based backgrounding methods

-Parametric and non-parametric methods
+Color images can use RGB color space indicating values for red, green and blue separately.
+These color models can be divided to additive (e.g. HSV, HSL) and subtractive models (e.g. CMYK) and they can contain an alpha channel for determine the opacity of a pixel.
+HSV stands for hue, saturation and value.
+HSL stands for hue, saturation and lightness.
+CMYK, which is used in print, stands for cyan, magenta, yellow and key (black).
+(Granholm 2015)

+Each frame can be denoted as I(x, y) where x and y are coordinates of the pixels position.
+(Granholm 2015) I(x, y, t) can be used in a video to determine a frame at the specific time (t).

+Image segmentation is a process where the frame is divided into multiple segments.
+These segments are created with labeling each pixel according to their shared characteristics, such as value or position.
+These methods can be divided in to region-based and pixel-based methods.
+More specifically these labeling techniques can use e.g. inter-pixel relations, edge detection or histograms.
+With the help of the labels it is easier to further process a single or multiple frames.
+(Srinivasan & Shobha 2007, Xu et al. 2016)

 #### Non-adaptive backgrounding